 - Infrastructure polling: Determines how often deployed equipment on tower sites are polled.
 Generally we want to poll this info every 2 to 5 minutes.

 Poller has not returned any data to Sonar in the past 5 minutes:

-- Check the API key and the link to the Sonar instance to make sure it is correct.
+- Check the API key and the link to the Sonar instance to make sure both are correct.

 - Poller is polling too many devices or too frequently.
-Uncheck some of the subnets to see if it makes any difference and if so deploy additional pollers.
-Additionally you might have to increase your polling settings for accounts.
+Uncheck some of the subnets to see if it makes a difference, and if so, deploy additional pollers.
+Additionally, you might have to increase your polling settings for accounts.